solo-io/gloo/docs/README.md

 ## Deploying to a versioned test site

-NOTE: this process should only be done from master
+NOTE: this process should only be done from main

 ```
 make build-docs